This article will include all of the following section:

 - Final Thoughts on Mottling, Gurgling and Dying

 Mottling and Gurgling at End of Life:

-The end of life is a stage with which we all must come to terms.
-We are frequently reminded of this aspect through our media and other entertainment outlets.
-Watching a loved one slowly slip away is one of the hardest things a person can go through and, understandably, the processes of dying can be difficult and scary.
+The end of life is a stage of the lifespan that we all eventually must come to terms with.
+Watching a loved one slowly slip away is one of the hardest things a person can go through and grief, remorse, and other feelings of loss can be pervasive.
 Many people worry that doctors and others in the medical field do not communicate well enough to let them understand some of the key stages of the dying process.
-In this article, we will outline two of the more common prior to dying symptoms, mottling and gurgling, and we will sum up the other stages of dying while offering ways one can go about preparing for passsing.
+In this article, we will outline two of the more common prior to dying symptoms, mottling and gurgling, and we will sum up the other stages of dying while offering ways one can go about preparing for passing.